hydroframe/hf_hydrodata/docs/source/getting_started.rst

 Accessing Point Observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ``hf_hydrodata`` supports access to a collection of site-level data from a variety of sources.
-Please see :ref:`data_collection` for a full list of what is available and details on our data collection process.
+Please see :ref:`available_datasets` for a full list of what is available and details on our data collection process.

 The below syntax will return daily USGS streamflow data from January 1, 2022 through January 5, 2022